BoLS logo Today's Tabletop & RPG News

 Custom Lineage

-Want to make up your own idea?
+Want to make up your own D&D race?
 Custom Lineage is the way to go.
 You decide what your appearance is, whether you’re Medium or Small.
 Custom Lineages only get to add one +2 to an ability score, but the tradeoff is you can gain a Feat.
 Including a feat that grants you a +1 to an ability score, so you could technically start with a +3 in a single ability score by picking like +2 Charisma and then taking the Actor Feat.

 Advertisement

 Rogues will probably get the most out of them.
 But sneaky Rangers can benefit from their natural affinity with stealth as well.
-And since they have advantage on Intelligence, Wisdom, and Charisma saves against spells, they can be surprisingly resilient.
+And since they have an advantage on Intelligence, Wisdom, and Charisma saves against spells, they can be surprisingly resilient.
 Throw on a Barbarian to shore up weaknesses, or be a Paladin and never fail a save again.

 Dragonborn